pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 - We want to make a Ball that knows how to do all that stuff in our program
 - So we can just tell it "move!" and "display yourself!"
 - This would be a new __type__ of value (or data), and we'd store it in a variable...
-- Previously we would have used an explicit JavaScript object, but now we'll do something different.

 ---